matthieugomez/sumup/README.md

 ![](img/sum7.jpg)

-This makes `sumup` an extension of `tabulate` for groups are defined by multiple variables
+This makes `sumup` an extension of `tabulate` for groups defined by multiple variables
 ```
 sumup, by(race married)
 ```